agylia/public-api/README.md

 | 429 | Too Many Requests - Rate limiting |
 | 50*n* | Server Error – We had a problem with our server or a remote gateway.
 Please contact us |

 When you receive a `202 Accepted` response, a `Location` header is also returned with the response.
 This header contains a relative route and a transition ID.
-If you supply a `callback` URL in the request you'll receive status update when the message has been processed.
+If you supply a `callback` URL in the request you'll receive a status update when the message has been processed.
 However, you can also query the status of you request by calling the status route, appending the `Location` header value:

 ```
 202 Accepted